Cal, Towns on UK Alumni Charity Game

 On Tuesday, a 400-pound bronze statue of former UK head coach Joe B. Hall was unveiled at the Wildcat Coal Lodge.

-A "players-first" coach with a penchant for helping people reach their dreams, John Calipari has guided five teams to the Final Four, led one to a national championship and helped 29 players make it to the NBA during his 22-year college coaching career.
+A “players-first” coach with a penchant for helping people reach their dreams, John Calipari, a Naismith Memorial Basketball Hall of Famer, has guided six teams to the Final Four, led one to a national championship, and helped 37 players make it to the NBA during his 23-year college coaching career.

-John Calipari reached the mountaintop in his third year in Lexington, guiding Kentucky to its eighth national championship and his first national title.
-He is one of only two coaches to lead three different schools to a Final Four (UMass-1996; Memphis-2008; Kentucky-2011, 2012, 2014).
+Calipari reached the mountaintop in his third year in Lexington, guiding Kentucky to its eighth national championship and his first national title.
+He is one of only two coaches to lead three different schools to a Final Four (UMass-1996; Memphis-2008; Kentucky-2011, 2012, 2014, 2015).

 The Wildcats rode the trademark hard-nosed Calipari defense to the 2012 title, finishing the season as the nation’s top-ranked team in field-goal percentage defense and blocked shots.